Tourist Accommodation Business Licence

 Enforcement

-The Tourist Accommodation Regulation Bylaw enhances the municipality’s ability to enforce against illegal nightly rentals because enforcement may be done based on illegal marketing and advertising, rather than requiring proof of rental activity having taken place.
+The Tourist Accommodation Regulation Bylaw enhances the municipality’s ability to enforce against non-compliant tourist accommodation rentals because enforcement may be done based on illegal marketing and advertising, rather than requiring proof of rental activity having taken place.
 Contravention of the bylaw may be subject to fines of up to $500 per infraction.
 Business licence fees for tourist accommodation may help to fund additional bylaw enforcement.

 RMOW bylaw enforcement staff are actively involved in investigating properties on a case by case basis that are being rented for tourist accommodation in contravention of RMOW regulations.
 Contraventions may be subject to fines of up to $500 per infraction.

-• File a complaint with Bylaw Services, if you are a resident concerned about an illegal nightly rental in your neighbourhood.
+• File a complaint with Bylaw Services, if you are a resident concerned about a non-compliant tourist accommodation rental in your neighbourhood.

 Background